翻譯進度

 Currency Configuration

-In addition to configuring Cashier's currency, you may also specify a locale to be used when formatting money values for display on invoices.
-Internally, Cashier utilizes PHP's NumberFormatter class to set the currency locale:
+You can specify a locale to be used when formatting money values for display on invoices.
+Internally, Cashier utilizes PHP's NumberFormatter class class to set the currency locale:

 1CASHIER_CURRENCY_LOCALE=nl_BE